-Federico Seguro, Energy SpecialistThe gas network analysis was an investigation around the benefits and costs associated with the potential extension of the natural gas network into the three off-grid rural villages of Launton, Hook Norton and Cropredy in the Cherwell District Council area of Oxfordshire.
+Federico Seguro, Senior Energy SpecialistThe gas network analysis was an investigation around the benefits and costs associated with the potential extension of the natural gas network into the three off-grid rural villages of Launton, Hook Norton and Cropredy in the Cherwell District Council area of Oxfordshire.

-Federico Seguro, Energy SpecialistBuildings account for 40% of the UK’s total energy consumption.
+Federico Seguro, Senior Energy SpecialistBuildings account for 40% of the UK’s total energy consumption.
 Old and poorly insulated windows are major heat loss contributors.
 High performance, energy-efficient glazing units have the potential to save a large proportion of the UK’s energy bill in both housing and commercial buildings.

-Federico Seguro, Energy SpecialistThe Building Performance Evaluation (BPE) programme was an £8 million competition funded by Innovate UK.
+Federico Seguro, Senior Energy SpecialistThe Building Performance Evaluation (BPE) programme was an £8 million competition funded by Innovate UK.
 The aim of the programme was to identify where the ‘performance gap’ occurs, and it did so by evaluating and assessing the post-construction and in-use performance of both domestic and non-domestic buildings.

 Luke Smith, Principal Energy SpecialistSuffolk County Council has an ambition to reduce its carbon emissions by 60% by 2025, and recognises that investment in the region’s housing stock will be vital to hitting this target.
 As an essential first step, the National Energy Foundation was appointed to develop a housing stock database.